What is a Lakeland Hauntings Ghost Walk?

 What happens in bad weather?

-This is the Lake District, those lakes have to be filled somehow so rain is to be expected.
+This is the Lake District, those lakes must be filled somehow so rain is to be expected.
 Please dress for the weather and wear suitable footwear.
-In extreme adverse weather conditions I will contact those who have pre-booked to give them the option of cancelling or postponing the walk.
+In extreme adverse weather conditions we will contact those who have pre-booked to give them the option of cancelling or postponing the walk.
 It has been my experience so far that the majority of customers have decided to brave the elements.
 You are a hardy lot.

 Is there a limit to the number of people on a walk?